eddupont/Ducky-Scripts/macOS/payloads/Library/Sprank/HiddenPhotoFolder/README.md

 ### Description:
 Create a hidden directory and download in it a collection of "NFTW" pictures.
-Target uses French GUI & keyboard
+Target uses French GUI & keyboard.

 ### Details:
 | Author   | Édouard Dupont |